My Ground Beef Casserole is easy, cheesy, and crowd please-y! Plus, you probably have most of the ingredients on hand already.

 What Kind Of Noodles Are Best?

-My recipes goes classic and uses wide egg noodles, but again, you can use whatever kind of noodles or pasta you like or have on hand.
+There’s nothing quite as comforting as egg noodles (which is why I put them in my extra-comforting Chicken Noodle Soup recipe).
+And so, this beef casserole also goes classic and comforting by using wide egg noodles.
+However, feel free to use whatever kind of noodles or pasta you like or have on hand.
 Penne, macaroni, bow ties, rigatoni—they’re all good.

 What Kind Of Cheese In Ground Beef Casserole?